mokko/MpApi.Fieldmaker/README.md

 really simplify changing existing data.

-In other words: We going for a clean interfaces that reduces the lines of code comparative to using pure lxml.
+In other words: We going for a clean interfaces that reduces the lines of code -- compared to using pure lxml.

 This module replaces the old "from-scratch" interface from MpApi.Module.

 USAGE
     from Fieldmaker import application, modules, module, moduleItem, dataField

-    # ATTENTION: Does module conflicts with mpapi.Module? no

     # Constructors are straight forward
     dF = dataField(name="objObjectCategory",value="blabla")